samuelcajahuaringa/dCCIforLAMMPS/README.md

 --------------
 To install these source codes, please follow the steps below:

-1) Go to LAMMPS webpage (https://lammps.sandia.gov/download.html) and download the source code at your local machine.

-2) Clone this repository to a subdirectory named `USER-DCCI` inside the `src/` directory of your LAMMPS installation:
+1) Clone this repository to a subdirectory named `USER-DCCI` inside the `src/` directory of your LAMMPS installation:
 ```
 cd <your-local-lammps>/src/
 git clone https://github.com/samuelcajahuaringa/dCCIforLAMMPS.git USER-DCCI
 ```
 WARNING: The next step will overwrite some native source codes in your src folder.
 However, our source codes have compatibility with old versions.
 Make a backup of your src folder if you want.

-3) Choose some machine file (e.g. Makefile.mpi) and build LAMMPS using the following commands:
+2) Choose some machine file (e.g. Makefile.mpi) and build LAMMPS using the following commands:

 i) make yes-user-dcci